 The Priory Group, the leading provider of behavioural care in the UK, has invested £120,000 in its wellbeing centre in Canterbury, Kent, to better cater for hundreds of patients across the South East.

 Priory Wellbeing Centres are a new initiative by Priory Group to provide greater access to treatment for conditions such as anxiety, stress, depression and addictions.
-The Group recently opened the Priory Wellbeing Centre, Fenchurch Street in the heart of the City of London for stressed City workers.
+The Group recently opened Priory Wellbeing Centre Fenchurch Street in the heart of the City of London for stressed city workers.

 The wellbeing centre in Broad Street, Canterbury, which has been fully refurbished to enhance the experience of patients with mental health issues, responds to growing demand by patients for more – and better - mental health services at the heart of the cathedral city.
 The clinic sees more than 300 new patients a year from across a wide sweep of the county of Kent and beyond.

 Assessments of children

-It employs five consultant psychiatrists, as well as clinical psychologists and therapists, who have expertise in treating a wide variety of conditions including stress, eating disorders, post-traumatic stress, panic attacks and bereavement issues.
-It also provides assessments of children for autism and Attention Deficit Hyperactivity Disorder.
+It employs five consultant psychiatrists, as well as clinical psychologists and therapists, who have expertise in treating a wide variety of conditions including stress, eating disorders, post-traumatic stress disorder (PTSD), panic attacks and bereavement issues.
+It also provides assessments of children for autism and attention deficit hyperactivity disorder (ADHD).

 Deon Van Zyl, a consultant clinical psychologist at Priory Wellbeing Centre Canterbury, said: “Over the past 12 years, we have continuously expanded and improved our service to meet the needs of the local population.
 There has been an increasing demand for psychological and therapeutic support across the lifespan.
 Canterbury is a university town, which is home to a diverse population including many professionals.

 “Adults are increasingly seeking support for stress-related conditions due to greater work and financial pressures.
 In addition, there is now greater awareness of the benefits of psychological therapy in addressing traumatic experiences.
 There is also an increasing proportion of the older adult population trying to cope with dementia.